“Trust means that you trust someone but you keep them and keep them, but you have to trust them forever.” (Child 5 years old)

 I find it helpful to understand the forms of manipulation, that is if you are a people pleasing giver.
 To help protect yourself and understand the red flags better.
 However… if you find yourself over-focusing and studying manipulation too much, it can create a false form of security that begins to isolate you.
 Be mindful.
 Be kind.
 Be compassionate.
 Love thy neighbor.

-How can we trust each other?
-You post only your happiest moments and keep secrets hidden behind black screens?
+How can we trust each other when we only show our happiest moments and hide the rest behind black screens?
 I hold mine in books and dreams.
 The more they build, the further we are.
 The further apart, the more I’m content alone.
 Then mercury retrograde hits, and everyone runs amok looking for what was missed.

 [Reference for this form of manipulation in depth can be found in the book 48 Laws Power by Robert Greene.]